Bietola/5mincode/_posts/2018-09-24-metafunctions.md

 ## Types as values

-What's been dealt with so far is not that much interesting.
+What's been dealt with so far might not be that much interesting.
 What's the difference in using a metafunction if it only lets us do mundane things like summing integers?

 First of all, it sounds way cooler.